How to be the best Personal Trainer

 Textbooks are excellent and will teach you lots, and so too will attending training courses, but all the theories in the world will not make you a successful coach.

 You need practical experience.
-Malcolm Gladwell says that to become a master of your craft, you need to complete 10,000 hours of quality practice.
+Malcolm Gladwell says that to master your craft, you need to complete 10,000 hours of quality practice.

-For a personal trainer, to become a master, you would need to complete 10,000 x coaching sessions (presuming your coaching sessions are 1 hour in length).
-If you are doing 30 sessions per week x 50 weeks of the year, it will take you almost seven years to become a master.
+For a personal trainer to become a master, you must complete 10,000 x coaching sessions (presuming your coaching sessions are 1 hour long).
+Doing 30 sessions per week x 50 weeks of the year will take you almost seven years to become a master.

-The time to become a master will depend on how many sessions per week you are doing, and the extra studying you complete outside of your sessions.
+The time it takes to become a master will depend on how many sessions you do per week and the extra studying you complete outside of your sessions.
 I have never experienced a personal trainer become a master in less than five years.
 Most trainers do not become masters because they do not put in the work, and their passion fluctuates.

 Remember, to be the best personal trainer in your area, you have to do more work than all of your competing coaches.